sooyean-hoo/pe_curl_requests/Readme.markdown

 1. Most have a shebang at the top (`#!/bin/bash`) that are needed for them to be executable.
 Some do not.
 Add/remove/modify as need arises.
-2. Most ARE NOT executable, but will need to be to be executed (I'll leave that as an exercise to the reader, too).
+2. Most ARE NOT executable, but will need to be MADE EXECUTABLE to be executed (I'll leave that as an exercise to the reader, too).
 3. Most need to be run as `root` to access the correct Puppet certs.
 If you get an error about unauthenticated RBAC access or authentication, check to make sure you're running as root.